How to become a Korean Translator?

 2. Higher Korean language ability

-The translator requires very high language abilities in at least two languages, such as near-native or the most advanced level of official language exams.
+The translator requires very high language proficiency in at least two languages, typically at near-native or the highest level of official language exams.

 Whatever your native language is, you can find work that involves Korean and your native language.